xCounsel/adminpays/docs/trademarks.md

 sitemap: false
 ---

-This chapters shows the commons and differences between trademarks and domian names.
+This chapter shows the commons and differences between trademarks and domain names.

 0. this unordered seed list will be replaced by toc as unordered list {:toc}